Namxnz/726_ND_project/analysis/resident_real_estate_analysis.md

 # Introduction
 Using LDA model, I want to answer these questions:
-1. What are the topics that experts consider important for U.S real-estate each year?
+1. What are the factors that effect prices in residential real-estate?
-2. How topics change throughout the years?
+2. Is the these topics make sense?
-3. Are the topics ussually the same or different throughout the year?
+3. Are the topics ?

 # Codes
 ## Step 1: Load Required Libraries